MicrosoftDocs/win32/desktop-src/direct3d9/vertex-pipeline.md

 ---
-Description: This is a list of advanced topics that are implemented by vertex processing. ms.assetid: d0a559ff-4470-42a5-878b-125e1cdc1b9a
+description: This is a list of advanced topics that are implemented by vertex processing. ms.assetid: d0a559ff-4470-42a5-878b-125e1cdc1b9a
 title: Vertex Pipeline (Direct3D 9)
 ms.topic: article